raspberrypilearning/video-dance/en/step_5.md

 --- /task ---

 --- task ---
 Use the costumes tab to choose a different starting colour for each pad, and then position them around the stage.
-One pad should be white and postioned at the bottom.
+One pad should be white and positioned at the bottom.

 ![position pads](images/position_pads.png)
 --- /task ---